Taillan/AWS-3-Tier-App/README.md

 }
 ```

-After we create the different subnets.
-Each subnet have a duplicate one in a different AZ to assure **High Avaibility**
+After creating the VPC, we create different subnets.
+Each subnet has a duplicate in a different availability zone (AZ) to ensure **High Availability**
 ```hcl
 resource "aws_subnet" "public_subnet_1" {
   vpc_id                  = aws_vpc.main.id